eCommerce presents many opportunities for marketing professionals. If you want to make the most of these opportunities you must first learn eCommerce.

 Here are some of the best platforms for building eCommerce websites:

-Shopify – Shopify is a popular eCommerce platform known for its ease of use and robust set of eCommerce features.
+Shopify – Shopify is a popular eCommerce platform known for its ease of use, robust set of eCommerce features, and a solid ecosystem of apps to pick from.
 The platform is a hosted solution meaning that Shopify handles all the technical aspects of managing web hosting for the site.

 WooCommerce – WooCommerce is an open-source platform that runs as a plugin on the WordPress CMS.
 Unlike Shopify, it is a self-hosted solution.
 This means that the store owner is responsible for setting up and managing web hosting.
 The platform is less beginner-friendly than a solution like Shopify.
 But because it is open-source, it offers unlimited options for customizations.

 BigCommerce – BigCommerce is a hosted eCommerce platform similar to Shopify.
 It is often regarded as being slightly more difficult to use but offers more eCommerce features out of the box.
 The platform excels when it comes to SEO and selling through multiple channels.